 Free TV licence (for now)

-People aged 75 or over currently get a free TV licence, but this is being scrapped in 2020.
+People aged 75 or over currently get a free TV licence, but this is being scrapped this year.

 War pensioners and widows